This post may contain affiliate links.

 You have one job here: draw the reader in.

 Yes, that’s pressure.
-It’s why writers will often spend as much time on a lede as they will on the entire story.
+It’s why writers will often spend as much time on a lead as they will on the entire story.

-In this blog, I decided my intro would have something to do with people finding writing to be scary or difficult.
+In this post, I decided my intro would have something to do with the idea that people find writing to be scary or difficult.
+The hook would ideally have them nodding along, and they’d want to know what solution I offer.

 That should get the reader to at least the second paragraph, right?